Aitor-Quint-04/ATP-Match-Outcome-Prediction/README.md

-# ATP Match Outcome Prediction — *A crown‑jewel dataset + a model that really delivers*
+# ATP Match Outcome Prediction — **a curated, long-horizon dataset** + a calibrated baseline that outperforms strong controls

-> **Tagline:** *End‑to‑end ETL + scalable feature engineering + calibrated XGBoost delivering state‑of‑the‑art tennis match win probabilities.
+> **Tagline:** *End‑to‑end ETL + scalable feature engineering + calibrated XGBoost with transparent validation.
 Built for reproducibility.
 Designed for sports analytics.*

 ---